 Implement a solution that connects all your internal comms tools and ensures that employees don’t have to search for the information they need.

-11. Give special attention to your non-wired and remote employees
+11. Give special attention to your non-wired employees

 What about retail and similar industries that have a lot of deskless workers?
 These employees often don’t have designated laptops or desktops so you need to ensure mobile communication with them.

 This is why many employers are switching to Smarp, our mobile-first employee communications solution that ensures proper information flow no matter what devices your employees use.

 If possible, try to encourage your employees not to travel during the COVID-19 outbreak.
 Otherwise, CDC advises employers and employees to regularly check the CDC’s Traveler’s Health Notices for the latest guidance and recommendations for each country to which employees may travel.